femoyano/LI8100-flux-calc/README.md

 # soil-respiration-scripts

 #### Warning!
-As of 2021-09-23 the calculations no longer seem to be correct: calculated fluxes are way too high. (possible error/bug in LI8100-stream-process.R, in the raw data, or config files?)
+As of 2021-09-23 the calculations no longer seem to be correct: calculated fluxes are too high. (possible error/bug in LI8100-stream-process.R, in the raw data, or config files?).

+#### *If you find an error in the scripts, please send me a message and feel free to send a pull request!*

 This repository holds scripts related to processing and visualizing soil respiration data.